wren-lang/wren/doc/site/functions.markdown

 ## Returning values

-Function bodies return values just like methods.
-If the body is a single expression&mdash;more precisely if there is no newline after the `{` or parameter list&mdash;then the function implicitly returns the value of the expression.
+The body of a function is a [block](syntax.html#blocks).
+If it is a single expression&mdash;more precisely if there is no newline after the `{` or parameter list&mdash;then the function implicitly returns the value of the expression.

 Otherwise, the body returns `null` by default.
 You can explicitly return a value using a `return` statement.
 In other words, these two functions do the same thing: